Care

 Revolution(selamectin)

-It’s applied every two weeks for three treatments.
+Revolution is applied every two weeks for three treatments.

 Flea Combs